camunda/camunda-docs-manual/content/user-guide/process-engine/external-tasks.md

 }
 ```

-You can update external task rows in the database with a custom create time to influence the ordering of external tasks created with versions < 7.21.0.
+{{< note title="" class="info" >}}
+External tasks created with engine versions < 7.21.0 will not have the `createTime` attribute.
+When using fetch and lock by `createTime` on them the behavior depends on how your database handles sorting of null values.
+{{< /note >}}

 #### Multi-Level Sorting

-Priority and CreateTime Sorting criteria can be combined when fetching external tasks by passing `true` to the parameter `usePriority` and selecting
-an effective sorting value for `createTime` configuration.
-In that case, External Tasks are going to be sorted with priority descending first; when two tasks share the same priority, the selected `createTime` order will be used for sorting the results with priority equality.
+Multiple sorting criteria can be combined when fetching external tasks.
+For example passing `true` to the parameter `usePriority` and selecting an effective sorting value for `createTime` configuration leads to external tasks being sorted with priority descending first; when two tasks share the same priority, the selected `createTime` order will be used for sorting the results with priority equality.

-Here follows an example demonstration of the above behaviour:
+This is an example demonstration of the above example:

 Given